 Remote yet with a railway station just 5 minutes walk away, Llofft y Seren (which means 'Star Loft' in Welsh) is wonderful place to retreat to with a stack of books or your sketchbook.
 Bringing your binoculars might be a good idea too as at the last count we had 42 different species of bird including a rare glimpse of a Goshawk earlier this year.
-Nestled between the Brecon Beacons and the Cambrian Mountains, the cottage is just a 3 minute walk from the station in the village of Cynghordy, five miles north of the rural market town of Llandovery.
-This is a gorgeous location for walking, nature trails, cycling and fishing as well as being an excellent base for visiting the many tourist attractions in the western Brecon Beacons area.
-There are walks straight from the doorstep, and guests are provided with free logs for the woodburning stove and receive a free welcome hamper on arrival.
+Nestled between the Brecon Beacons and the Cambrian Mountains, Llofft y Seren is just four miles north of the rural market town of Llandovery.
+As well as relaxing, this is a gorgeous location for nature trails, cycling and fishing as well as being an handy base for visiting the many tourist attractions in the area.
+Guests are provided with free logs for the woodburning stove and receive a free welcome hamper on arrival.

 Start days are Fridays or Mondays.
 Full weeks and short breaks are offered all year round.
 Short breaks are 4 nights Mon-Fri or 3 nights Fri-Mon.
-We only let Easter, Christmas and New Year are let as full weeks only.
+We only let Easter, Christmas and New Year as full weeks.
 Artist in residence lets are available on request.

 |Size||Sleeps up to 3, 1 bedrooms|

 |Will consider||Short breaks (1-4 days)|

 |Nearest Amenities||5 km|